-Inspired by Jez San's love of the 1983 Atari coin-op Star Wars, Starglider was a real innovative game for its era running is full 3D mode.
-Like most games from Rainbird, Starglider came complete with an excellent novella on which the game relies heavily on its storyline!
-Released for the 16bit Commodore Amiga, Atari ST, Apple IIGS, Apple Macintosh (Classic), PC (MS-DOS) and the 8bit Amstrad CPC, ZX Spectrum, and Commodore 64.
+Inspired by Jez San's affection for the 1983 Atari arcade Star Wars, Starglider was a real innovative game for its era, running in 3D.
+Like most games from Rainbird, Starglider was launched complete with an excellent novella in which the game relies heavily on its storyline.
+The game was released for the 16bit Commodore Amiga, Atari ST, Apple IIGS, Apple Macintosh, PC (MS-DOS) and the 8bit Amstrad CPC, ZX Spectrum and Commodore 64 home computers.

-Graphics are pretty good for a 1987 game and the Amiga and Atari ST versions share the same graphics quality here.
-The cockpit is very nicely drawn with several animated touches of the indicators, whilst enemies and other objects are simple 3D polygons vectors moving fast on screen.
-Note that its successor, Starglider 2, uses same kind of graphics but all 3D polygons are fill-in with colors...
-It is quite impressive for the time, that enemies are scattered to several pieces when being shot.
-The game runs fast on the Amiga (a bit faster on the ST though) and without any frame-rate problems when too many polygons occupy the screen (the ST version suffers here due to the lack of a Blitter chip) Sound is fine, offering a nice sampled introductory short tune calling the name of the game along with the name of the publisher (Rainbird), whilst there are some nice sampled SFX (Amiga only) during gameplay (laser/missile firing and explosions).
+GRAPHICS / SOUND The graphics are good and the Amiga version shares the same quality with the Atari ST. The AGAV cockpit is greatly designed and has several animated touches one the indicators, whilst the enemies and the surrounding objects are made of 3D vectors that move fast on screen.
+Note that its successor Starglider 2 has the same engine but all its 3D polygons are filled in with colors.
+It is also impressive for the time, the effects of the enemies that are smashed into several pieces when shot.
+The game runs fast on the Amiga and without any frame-rate issues when too many polygons occupy the screen The game's sound is equally good, offering a short, sampled, intro tune that sings the name of the game and the name of the publisher (Rainbird).
+In-game, there are some nice, sampled sound effects that cover the laser/missile firing and every explosion.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs